CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/17-Manual-MS-Teams-Optimized-Experience.md

 1. Make sure both Video (1), and Audio (2) are enabled.
 Click on **Join now** (3).

    ![ws name.](media/teams15.png)

-   >**Note**: If the audio is not working.
-Please skip the step and continue with the lab as this is an expected issue.

 1. Click on **Allow access** on the Windows Security alert prompt.